-ALL ENTRIES MUST HAVE A PATRIOTIC THEME (No other entries will be accepted)
+ALL ENTRIES MUST HAVE A INDIAN RIVER LAGOON THEME (No other entries will be accepted)

 The competition is open to high school students in U.S. District 8 only, which includes all of Brevard and Indian River Counties and a small part of Orange County.
 Artwork must be two-dimensional.
 Each piece can be no larger than 28” x 28” x 4”, including the frame (framing is not required).
 Artwork cannot weigh more than 15 lbs.
 Accepted media as follows: Oil, acrylics, watercolor, pastels, colored pencil, pencil, charcoal, ink, markers (it is recommended that charcoal and pastel drawings be fixed); collage lithographs, silkscreen, block prints; mixed media, computer-generated art; and photography.
 Artwork will be displayed on easels (stiff backing recommended).

-Intent to Apply Application Due Date: Friday, April 15, 2013
+Intent to Apply Application Due Date: No later than Friday, April 1, 2016

 Artwork Label Form

 The event is free and open to the public.
-Student artwork will be set up, displayed and judged at BCC Planetarium the day of the Congressional Art Show Exhibition.
 We invite all students, families, teachers and the general public to view this celebration of the great artistic talent of our local high school students.
-There will be hors d’oeuvres during the exhibition, followed by a short recognition program beginning at 1:00pm, culminating in the announcement of the winners of An Artistic Discovery.
+There will be hors d’oeuvres during the exhibition, followed by a short recognition program, culminating in the announcement of the winners of An Artistic Discovery.

-Exhibition Opening in Washington D.C. – mid June (final date not finalized yet)
+Exhibition Opening in Washington D.C. – mid June (Date – To Be Announced):